bump-sh/docs/docs/help/specifications-support/openapi-support/name-and-sort-resources.md

 You may have noticed in the above API Contract that there are two different `tags`: `all pets` and `single pet`.
 If you choose option `Group by tag`, Bump.sh will use these `tags` to group, name and sort the operations.

- Here is our second [Petstore live example](https://bump.sh/hub/examples/doc/petstore-grouped-by-tags), based on the same specification, with option `Group by tag` :
+ Here is our [Petstore live example](https://bump.sh/hub/examples/doc/petstore-grouped-by-tags), based on the OpenAPI specification, with option `Group by tag` :

 <div style={{textAlign: 'center'}}>